 What Is A New Season Potted Rose?

 Between late autumn and early summer you may notice some potted roses labelled as ‘new season’, this essentially means they are bareroot roses that have been recently lifted from our field but have been potted up instead.
 Theses plants vary from having no shoots, several shoots or young, new leaf.
 It is important the plant stays in its supplied container until fully rooted around late spring or early summer.
+You should NOT be planting a new rose if it is not fully established in the container.

 When Can I Plant A New Season Potted Rose?